 - What shaft type do you need?
 Choosing shafts can get overwhelming very quickly.
 But you should at least get an idea of whether you want steel or graphite, and what the stiffness should be.
 Graphite tends to be more forgiving, and stiff shafts should be reserved for better golfers with higher swing speeds.

-In a perfect world, you’d go get a proper club fitting so that you can truly figure out which club is best for you game and swing.
+In a perfect world, you’d go get a proper club fitting so that you can truly figure out which club is best for your game and swing.
 But if that’s not an option than this list of the best fairways woods for 2025 should give you an excellent starting point for choosing the best clubs for your game!

 Recent Updates: